sap-tutorials/sap-build-apps/tutorials/codejam-05-spa-simple-process-flow/codejam-05-spa-empty-process.md

     In the details section at the top, you can see:

-    - When started
+    - When it started
-    - When completed
+    - When it completed
     - Who started it
     - ID of the instance
-    - Definition ID of the process
+    - Definition ID of the process (this is the ID we need for later)

     ![Examine the Process Flow Context](16b_Examine_Process_Log_Context.png)